-Joey Scouts Cub Scouts Scouts Venturer Scouts Rover Scouts

-A Joey Scout is assisted A Cub Scout is guided A Scout is encouraged A Venturer Scout is mentored A Rover Scout is advised

-Adult leaders and members

-understand the obligations on them as

-adults in Scouting to comply with all

-national, State or Territory legislative

-and Branch requirements relating to

-workplace health and safety and child-

-safe Scouting

-Adult leaders and members

-understand that they may be

-approached by young people (youth

-members) who may disclose issues of

-safety and sensitivity

-Adult leaders and members

-understand the importance of risk

-assessments and risk mitigation,

-and know that these need to be and know that these need to be and know that these may need to be and know that these may need to be and know that these may need to be

-documented in a manner consistent

-with the matrices adopted by the

-organisation and appropriate for

-activity. activity. activity. activity. activity.

-Adult leaders and members

-understand that friendships may

-begin through Scouting and continue

-outside of Scouting.
-Not all friendships

-continue to be a positive experience.

-Adult leaders and members are

-always concerned by the conduct of

-its members but are not responsible

-for the conduct of individuals outside

-of Scouting.
-This includes interactions

-socially, emotionally, physically and

-online outside of Scouting.

-Adult leaders and members are

-aware of organisational processes for

-reporting safety concerns

-Adult leaders and members are aware

-of how to access further support for

-themselves when supporting others
+Rules, Unit Code and Behaviour Adult leaders and members support Rover Scouts to monitor and implement any actions decided on by the Unit Council when the Unit Code and/or Unit operating procedures are breached Safety in Scouting Adult leaders and members understand the obligations on them as adults in Scouting to comply with all national, State or Territory legislative and Branch requirements relating to workplace health and safety and child-safe Scouting Adult leaders and members understand that they may be approached by young people (youth members) who may disclose issues of safety and sensitivity Adult leaders and members understand the importance of risk assessments and risk mitigation, and know that these may need to be documented in a manner consistent with the matrices adopted by the organisation and appropriate for activity.
+Adult leaders and members understand that friendships may begin through Scouting and continue outside of Scouting.
+Not all friendships continue to be a positive experience.
+Adult leaders and members are always concerned by the conduct of its members but are not responsible for the conduct of individuals outside of Scouting.
+This includes interactions socially, emotionally, physically and online outside of Scouting.
+Adult leaders and members are aware of organisational processes for reporting safety concerns Adult leaders and members are aware of how to access further support for themselves when supporting others